-The red delicious is an example of an apple that produces a lot of sugar naturally.
-As you would expect, this makes it one of the sweetest and best tasting apples for juicing.
+Red Delicious apples produce a lot of sugar naturally.
+As you would expect, this makes it one of the sweetest and best-tasting apples for juicing.

 To get the highest amount of nutrition from your apples, it makes sense to leave the skin on for the juicing process.
-(This produces ‘cloudy juice’, which is darker in color, and tastes different from what you may be used to).
+(This produces ‘cloudy juice,’ which is darker in color and tastes different from what you may be used to).

 Of course, you can avoid the whole problem by taking a little bit more time and money to source organic apples for your juice.
 But not everybody is willing to do this, so leave the skin on at your peril!

 Gala apples that you would purchase from the supermarket are a bit hit or miss.
-About half the time they will be floury, or less sweet than they should be.
+About half the time, they will be floury or less sweet than they should be.

-If you think you might stick with home juicing for a long time, you might consider growing a gala apple tree in your yard.
+If you think you might stick with home juicing for a long time, you might consider growing a Gala apple tree in your yard.

-This is the apple for those of you who are looking for a low-sugar juicing apple.
+This is the apple for those of you who are looking for a low-sugar apple.
 If you’ve ever taken a bite of one of these green apples, you will already be well aware of how bitter and acidic their flavor is.

-Ashmead’s Kernel has been around since the 1700s and has been sought out for its sweet and slightly different flavor.
+The apple has been around since the 1700s and has been sought out for its sweet and slightly different flavor.
 Although it is an apple, its taste is more like that of a pear.